1979 Atlantic hurricane season: Other systems

 Tropical Depression Fourteen formed on October 12 near Honduras and slowly moved to the northeast towards Cuba.
 The depression remained south of Cuba and turned back towards the Yucatan Peninsula.
-The depression made landfall in the Yucatan Peninsula on October 20 and dissipated shortly thereafter.
+The depression made landfall in the Yucatán Peninsula on October 20 and dissipated shortly thereafter.
 Impact from the depression in this region is unknown.
 Toward the end of October, a tropical depression formed in the eastern tropical Atlantic on October 22.
 It moved northwest over the next six days, dissipating on October 28 to the southwest of the Azores.
 The last tropical depression in October developed near Panama on October 24.
 The depression initially moved northward toward Cuba, but eventually veered southwestward.
 By October 29, the depression made landfall in Nicaragua and dissipated several hours later.
 Impact from this system in Central America is unknown.
 A subtropical depression formed from an old weather front, or baroclinic zone, on November 6 near Puerto Rico.
 The depression moved northeastward but appeared to have made contact with the westerlies, as it turned off to the east-northeast.
 Ships that passed through the system recorded winds of 35-40 mph (55–65 km/h).
 Early on November 10, the system degenerated to a low pressure area, which soon dissipated.
 The final tropical depression of the season formed northeast of the Greater Antilles along a frontal zone on November 13.
 The depression completed a quick recurvature over the next couple days without significant changes in intensity.
 By November 15, the depression dissipated as a tropical cyclone.